Short Term Business Loans: The Essential Guide

 Like all forms of financing, short-term loans come with some risks for you and your business.
 Here are some situations to avoid a short-term business loan.

 Long-term cash flow issues: While STLs are an excellent way to cover temporary cash flow interruptions, they can’t solve long-term problems.
 If your business consistently struggles with cash flow, taking on new debt payments will only add to the issue.
-In these cases, it is more likely that there are operations issues that must be corrected.
+In these cases, it is more likely that there are operational issues that must be corrected.

 Expensive Interest Rates: Short-term loans typically carry higher rates than traditional financing.
 For the most part, that extra cost is worth it because you’re solving an urgent funding need.
 However, there’s a difference between a high interest rate and one your business can’t afford.
 If the cost of financing becomes more than your cash flow can handle, you shouldn’t take on the debt.